ha3ks/ha3ks.github.io/_posts/2024-10-01-iOS-Dev-Time.md

 ## The idea

-I needed to diversify my skill set and I've spent a good amount of time watching not only 'vloggers' like [Casey Neistat](https://www.youtube.com/@casey), [Johnny Hochstetler - Jhawk](https://www.youtube.com/@JHawk) and iOS Dev [Aivars Meijers](https://www.youtube.com/@AivarsMeijers)

-The latter got me thinking, "hey I do Tech..
+I needed to diversify my skill set and I've spent a good amount of time watching not only 'vloggers' like [Casey Neistat](https://www.youtube.com/@casey), [Johnny Hochstetler - Jhawk](https://www.youtube.com/@JHawk) and iOS Dev [Aivars Meijers](https://www.youtube.com/@AivarsMeijers) who got me thinking, "Hey I do Tech..
 I did programming at University..
 I already can edit videos and do cool things after nailing an A-Level in Media Studies..
 Why don't I start doing App work?"

 And with that I set about becoming an part time iOS dev.